qliu95114/demystify/analyzestoragelog/Kusto_Analyze_Secure_log.md

 ```

 I ask myself
-  1. How to find all source IP addresses that are involved the attack
+  1. How to find all source IP addresses that are involved in this attack
   2. How to count by IP adressses

 The obvious approach is